-The 1st of May is the Labor Day.
+The 1st of May is Labor Day.
 It is a national holiday, there is no school or work.
 A national holiday – the Day of the Victory – is also held on the 8th of May.
 This day remembers the end of the Second World War in 1945.

-On the 5th of July we celebrate the Day of the Slavic Apostles Cyril and Metoděj.
-In 863 they came to the area of the Czech countries (Moravia) and in the next years they held Mass in the local language.
+On the 5th of July, we celebrate the Day of the Slavic Apostles Cyril and Metoděj.
+In 863 they came to the area of the Czech countries (Moravia) and in the next years, they held Mass in the local language.
 They also brought the first alphabet that was used in our country and translated the Bible.

 The next day, on the 6th of July, there is another holiday.
 It is the Day of the Burning of Jan Hus.
-Jan Hus was a Czech priest, philosopher, reformer and master at Charles University in Prague.
+Jan Hus was a Czech priest, philosopher, reformer, and master at Charles University in Prague.
 He was accused of heresy against the Catholic Church and burned in 1415 during the Council of Constance.

 The 28th of September is the feast of Saint Wenceslaus (Václav).
 This holiday is called the Day of the Czech Statehood.
 Václav was the duke of Bohemia and he lived in the 10th century.
 He is a patron saint of the Czech state.
 There are many legends connected to his person.
 The most famous says that a huge army of knights sleeps inside the mountain Blaník.
-The knights will awake and under the command of St. Wenceslaus they will bring aid to the Czech people when they face ultimate danger.
+The knights will awake and under the command of St. Wenceslaus, they will bring aid to the Czech people when they face ultimate danger.

 Another national holiday is held on the 28th of October.
 It remembers the Foundation of the First Independent Czechoslovak Republic in 1918, after the First World War.

-On the 2nd of November we remember the deceased.
+On the 2nd of November, we remember the deceased.
 People visit the graves of their relatives and bring wreaths and flowers.
 It is not a holiday.

 The 6th of December is the feast of Saint Nicholas (Mikuláš).
-In the evening on the 5th of December the Nicholas with an angel and a devil come to the homes of small children.
+In the evening on the 5th of December, Nicholas with an angel and a devil come to the homes of small children.
 They give small gifts to the children.
 If they were nice they got sweets, if they were naughty, they get potatoes and coal.

 Two more holidays are on the 25th and the 26th of December.
 These free days are usually used for visiting relatives or just spending time with the family.
 All these 3 days are holidays, there is no school or work.
 The teaching usually ends on the 22nd of December and starts again after the New Year.